 Looking for Cool, Cheap Kids Crafts?

 We can’t ever find enough great kids crafts.
-This is one of the most entertaining tutorials that we have encountered- a quick kids craft you can make with supplies you find from your local dollar store or grocery.
+This is one of the most entertaining tutorials that we have encountered- a quick craft project for kids that you can make with supplies you find from your local dollar store or grocery.
 I saw this project, and could not believe it was that easy.
 We had to try it!
 We love it!

 You likely even have these supplies at home.
 You get a colorful dish that makes a great decoration, and your child will be so proud to have helped make it.